0xZeroLabs/the-forge/README.md

 The following is currently on our roadmap but has a few technical overhead.

 - [ ] Prover with zkVM (Transcript verifier)
-- [ ] Attestation service ZKP verification ...
+- [ ] Attestation service ZKP verification
+- [ ] Onchain registry for tracking Forged IPs ...

 # ⚙️ Set Up